ThinkDataEd/student/docs/unit1/lesson8.md

         200. <strong style="color: red;">What can you do to increase your data collection?</strong>

-2. Today you will be learning how to visualize your data.
+2. Today you will be learning how to visualize data.

 3. Watch the *Value of Data Visualization* video at [https://www.youtube.com/watch?v=xekEXM0Vonc](https://www.youtube.com/watch?v=xekEXM0Vonc "https://www.youtube.com/watch?v=xekEXM0Vonc"), which describes the importance of graphical representations of data.
 As you watch the video,